acolijn/geant4-geometry-editor/README.md

 - Support for basic shapes: Box, Cylinder, and Sphere
 - Material editor for defining custom materials
 - Real-time JSON preview and export
-- Automatic saving of work in progress to localStorage
+- Automatic saving of work in progress to localStorage.

 ## Usage